awsdocs/aws-config-developer-guide/doc_source/evaluate-config_components.md

 {
   "identifier": "ELASTICSEARCH_LOGS_TO_CLOUDWATCH",
   "defaultName": "elasticsearch-logs-to-cloudwatch",
-  "description": "Checks if Elasticsearch domains are configured to send logs to Amazon CloudWatch Logs.
-The rule is COMPLIANT if a log is enabled for an Elasticsearch domain.
-This rule is NON_COMPLIANT if logging is not configured.", "scope": {
+  "description": "Checks if Amazon OpenSearch Service domains are configured to send logs to Amazon CloudWatch Logs.
+  The rule is COMPLIANT if a log is enabled for an Amazon ES domain.
+This rule is NON_COMPLIANT if logging is not configured."
+  "scope": {
     "resourceTypes": [
       "AWS::Elasticsearch::Domain"